 - Faster burst: Shoots at higher frequency (8.2 vs 6 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Has a lens built-in, whereas the X-A3 requires a separate lens.

 - More compact: Is smaller (98x58mm vs 117x67mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 4 months after the X-A3).

-Advantages of the Fujifilm X-A3:
+Arguments in favor of the Fujifilm X-A3:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.